Liquid Legal Institute

 Deutscher AnwaltSpiegel / German Law Publishers

 Thomas has long held various management positions in leading legal publishing houses.
-He is founder of the publishing house German Law Publishers, which operates numerous top-class journalistic projects networks and event formats as part of a joint venture with F.A.Z.
-Fachverlag.
+He is the founder of the publishing house German Law Publishers, which operates numerous top-class journalistic projects, networks, and event formats as part of a joint venture with F.A.Z.-Fachverlag.

-In addition, Thomas is an active member of the Executive Faculty at the Center on the Legal Profession (Bucerius Law School) and as a member of the Legal Committee of the Chamber of Industry and Commerce in Frankfurt.
+In addition, Thomas is a co-founder and member of the Board of Directors of the Bundesverband der Wirtschaftskanzleien in Deutschland (BWD).
+He also serves as a member of the Legal Committee of the Chamber of Industry and Commerce in Frankfurt.

 Dr. Roger Strathausen